 As I mentioned in the opening paragraph, my thinking on the relationship between Applied Linguistics and language education is still quite rough.
-The key ideas, to which I am fairly committed to, are (a) that Language Education is a domain of activity on its own right, not just an applied form of linguistics, applied or otherwise; (b) there is an interface between Language Education and Applied Linguistics; and (c) it is equally unhelpful to view the two as entirely independent and as hyponymous.
+The key ideas, to which I am fairly committed to, are (a) that Language Education is a domain of activity on its own right, not just an applied form of linguistics, applied or otherwise; (b) there is an interface between Language Education and Applied Linguistics; and (c) it is equally unhelpful to view the two as entirely independent and as a hyperonymous/hyponymous set.

 - ^ When thinking of an area of activity that encompasses language teaching and learning, language teacher education and research in all these fields, my preferred term is Language Education.
 However, in this post, I also loosely use the terms “language teaching”, “language learning”, “English Language Teaching (ELT)” and “Teaching English to Speakers of Other Languages (TESOL)” as near-exact synonyms, and interchange between them freely for stylistic variation.